data-apis/scipy-2023-presentation/paper.rst

 of extracted API data, consider the following APIs for computing the arithmetic mean.

 ..
-TODO: line wrapping makes this block harder to grok, especially when inferring common kwargs; consider an alternative presentation
+TODO (athan): line wrapping makes this block harder to grok, especially when inferring common kwargs; consider an alternative presentation

 .. code:: python